zuugle-services/wp-diana-widget/README.txt

 	* Custom labels for start/end times
 	* Multiday and date override settings
 * **Dynamic Widget Loading:** The widget script is loaded from the official CDN.
-* **Stable Instance Caching:** Automatically generates a stable ID for each block to enable persistent user-input caching (e.g., the user\'s starting address).
+* **Stable Instance Caching:** Automatically generates a stable ID for each block to enable persistent user-input caching (e.g., the user's starting address).
 * **Sharing:** Allows users to share their planned journey via a unique link.
 * **Multiple Widget Instances:** Supports multiple Diana GreenConnect blocks on a single page, each with its own configuration.
 * **Responsive Design:** Leverages the responsive capabilities of the core DianaWidget.

 ## About the DianaWidget JavaScript Library

 The core functionality is provided by the `DianaWidget`, a standalone JavaScript library.
-For more detailed information about the widget\'s features, its own configuration options (which this plugin exposes), styling, and architecture, please refer to its GitHub repository:
+For more detailed information about the widget's features, its own configuration options (which this plugin exposes), styling, and architecture, please refer to its GitHub repository:
 [https://github.com/zuugle-services/DianaWidget](https://github.com/zuugle-services/DianaWidget)

 == Installation ==